-WHEREAS, pursuant to Ordinance 2020-, the Jacksonville City Council appropriated \$50,000.00 to fund the Services and authorized the City to contract directly with Contractor to provide the Services; and
+WHEREAS, pursuant to Ordinances 2022-90-E and 2022-504-E, the Jacksonville City Council appropriated \$90,000.00 to fund the Services and authorized the City to contract directly with Contractor to provide the Services.

-NOW THEREFORE, in consideration of the mutual covenants contained in this Contract, the parties agree as follows:
+NOW, THEREFORE, the parties agree as follows:

-1. Performance of Services.
-Contractor shall perform the Services in accordance with all of terms and conditions of this Contract, including, but not limited to the Scope of Services attached to this Contract as Exhibit A and the General Terms and Conditions attached to this Contract as Exhibit C.

-2. Term.
-This Contract shall commence on the Effective Date and shall continue through September 30, 2021 (the "Term") unless sooner terminated in accordance with the terms of this Contract.

-3. Maximum Indebtedness.
-As required by Section 106.431, Ordinance Code, the City's maximum indebtedness for all products and services under this Contract shall be a fixed monetary amount not-to-exceed FIFTY THOUSAND AND NO/100 DOLLARS (\$50,000.00).
-All of the City's obligations under this Contract are contingent upon the availability of lawfully appropriated funds for the Services and this Contract.

-4. Compensation.
-City will pay Contractor for the Services on a cost reimbursement basis every two weeks upon receipt of a proper invoice for expenses incurred by Contractor during the prior two-week period in accordance with the terms of this Contract.
+- 1. Performance of Services.
+Contractor shall perform the Services in accordance with all terms and conditions of this Contract, including, but not limited to the Scope of Services attached as Exhibit B and the General Terms and Conditions attached as Exhibit C. - 2.
+Term.
+This Contract shall commence on the Effective Date and shall continue through September 30, 2023 (the "Term"), unless sooner terminated in accordance with the terms of this Contract. - 3.
+Maximum Indebtedness.
+As required by Section 106.431, Ordinance Code, the City's maximum indebtedness for all products and services under this Contract shall be a fixed monetary amount not to exceed NINETY THOUSAND AND 00/100 DOLLARS (\$90,000.00) (the "City Funds").
+All of the City's obligations under this Contract are contingent upon the availability of lawfully appropriated funds for the Services and this Contract. - 4.
+Program Service Period.
+The Program service period shall commence on the Effective Date and end on September 30, 2023 (the "Program Service Period").
+Contractor shall only use the City Funds during the Program Service Period. - 5.
+Compensation.
+The City has transferred an amount equal to the maximum indebtedness under this Contract to an account of Contractor maintained by the City.
+Contractor may withdraw funds from this account during the Term to pay for expenses incurred by Contractor in providing the Services.
+Contractor shall provide quarterly financial reports to the City for approval regarding the Contract expenses.
+Each quarterly financial report shall contain: (i) a list of expenses incurred by Contractor for the previous three-month period, (ii) the accounting backup (e.g., invoices, receipts, etc.) for such expenses, and (iii) any other documentation reasonably requested by the City to evidence such expenses.
+Contractor shall not expend any City Funds pursuant to this Contract in the absence of providing the City with the quarterly financial reports specified herein, except for expenditures made by Contractor prior to July 15, 2022.
+The City shall review each quarterly financial report within three (3) business days of receipt thereof from Contractor.
+Contractor's obligation to provide the City with quarterly financial reports shall be a material term of this Contract.

-5. Notices.
-All notices under this Contract shall be in writing and shall be delivered by certified mail, return receipt requested, or by other delivery with receipt to the following:
+6. Notices.
+All notices under this Contract shall be in writing and delivered by certified mail, return receipt requested, or by other delivery with receipt to the following:

-As to City:
+As to the City: City of Jacksonville

-City of Jacksonville 214 North Hogan Street, Suite 800 Jacksonville, Florida 32202 Attention: Damian Cook, Grant Administrator
+214 North Hogan Street, Suite 800 Jacksonville, Florida 32202

+Attn: Kendra Mervin, Grant Administrator